MatPeretti/Flash-Games/README.md

 # Flash-Games
-- Welcome to Flash Games! a section with mini-games creted with JavaScript
+- Welcome to Flash Games! a series of mini-games creted with JavaScript
+# Introduction
+-
+# Tecnologies Used
+-